Top of the page

 If surgery to remove chronically enlarged or infected tonsils or adenoids is suggested, you may be referred to an otolaryngologist.

-Strep throat is diagnosed from your medical history, a physical examination of your throat, and a lab test, such as a throat culture.
+Strep throat is diagnosed from your medical history, a physical examination of your throat, and a lab test, such as a throat culture or a molecular test.
 Sometimes a rapid strep test is used to check for strep.
-Your doctor may confirm the results of the rapid strep test with a throat culture.
+Your doctor may confirm the results of the rapid strep test with a throat culture or a molecular test.

 Current treatment guidelines recommend that your doctor confirm strep throat with a lab test, such as a throat culture, and not just diagnose strep throat from your symptoms.
 But your doctor may begin treatment for strep throat before the result of your throat culture is back if you have three or four of the following symptoms:

-One or both of the following tests are used to confirm that you have strep throat.
+One or 2 of the following tests are used to confirm that you have strep throat.

 If symptoms of strep throat are present, it is important to be tested for strep infection.
 Prompt treatment will reduce the spread of strep throat and may reduce the risk of complications, such as the infection spreading to other parts of your body causing ear or sinus infections or an abscess behind or around your tonsils (peritonsillar abscess).